Printer Friendly Onsite FCN Clinical Course Outline

 - Not Competent– Student was absent for a portion of the course resulting in skill development and/or skill assessment being incomplete.

-- Recommendation - The student cannot practise nursing foot care.
-Student must make remedial arrangements with their FCN Part 2 location or must re-take FCN Part 2.
+- Recommendation - The student cannot practise foot care.
+Student must make remedial arrangements with their FCN Clinical location or must re-take FCN Clinical.
 Note that additional fees may be applicable.
-The availability of remedial arrangements will be based on FCN Part 2 location-specific policies and procedures, the Lead Educator’s assessment of the student’s individual circumstances and the Educator’s availability to accommodate the student.
+The availability of remedial arrangements will be based on location-specific policies and procedures, the Lead Educator’s assessment of the student’s individual circumstances and the Educator’s availability to accommodate the student.

-Mentorship (3 hours) - Students will observe their FCN Part 2 Lead Educator or one of the FCN Part 2 Preceptors performing two nursing foot care clinical appointments.
-These mentorship hours are to be completed during FCN Part 2 hours.
+Mentorship (3 hours)- Students will observe their FCN Clinical Lead Educator or one of the FCN Clinical Preceptors performing 2 nursing foot care clinical appointment.
+These mentorship hours are to be completed during the hours of the FCN Clinical.

-Advance Nursing Foot Care Skills (21.5 hours) - This portion of the course will be taught in a nursing lab or foot care clinical setting and will cover all advanced nursing foot care skills required to complete FCN Part 2 including: risk assessments, treatment, development of individualized treatment plans, referrals and health education.
-Students will be guided to simulate step by step practical hands on skills on two volunteer clients each.
+Advance Nursing Foot Care Skills (21.5 hours) - This portion of the course will be taught in a nursing lab or foot care clinical setting and will cover all advanced nursing foot care skills required to complete FCN Clinical, including: risk assessments, treatment, development of individualized treatment plans, referrals and health education.
+Students will be guided to simulate step by step practical hands on skills on 2 volunteer clients each.

-Tuition for Part 2 is not included in tuition for Part 1.
-We strongly encourage all interested students apply for FCN Part 2 during their first month of participating in Part 1.
+Tuition for FCN Clinical is not included in tuition for FCN Theory.
+We strongly encourage all interested students to apply for FCN Clinical during their first month of participating in FCN Theory.

-Please visit the FCN 2 (Clinical) page of the Foot Canada Training website a list of Foot Care Nurse Educators, colleges and universities with a license to teach Part 2 of the Foot Care Nurse course.
+Please visit the Clinical Education Providers' page of the Foot Canada Training website for a list Foot Care Nurse Educators, colleges and universities with a license to teach this course.

-We recommend that students get the following location-specific course information directly from their FCN Part 2 course location prior to registering for FCN Part 2:
+We recommend that students get the following course information directly from their course educator prior to registering for FCN Clinical:

 - Course Outline